Course experience - Fundamentals of CAD/CAM

 My course experience at the Nordic Institute of Dental Education (NIDE) was very interesting, especially for me as a dentist and PhD student.
 Most of the dentists are motivated to learn and improve their theoretical and clinical knowledge, and to understand and pursuit the innovations in the changing world.
 It is necessary, for example, for the clinicians to be involved and learn about innovations and technologies in digital dentistry, how to adapt them to benefit their patients.
 Therefore, I was excited to learn about new technologies and innovations produced toward enhancing the quality of dental care and perfection of dental treatment, as well as overall satisfaction of patients.

-The content of the course was sufficient to general dentists and specialized dentists who need to go through the CAD/CAM procedure starting from the beginning.
-Moreover, the course successfully addressed the CAD/CAM process from the chairside step until cementation of crown inside patient’s mouth.
+The content of the course was sufficient to general dentists and specialised dentists who need to go through the CAD/CAM procedure starting from the beginning.
+Moreover, the course successfully addressed the CAD/CAM process from the chairside step until cementation of a crown inside patient’s mouth.
 At the end of the course, we were able to make more than two restorations.

 The course and other side-program activities were properly planned.
-The contents of the course were also sufficient for all of us with little knowledge in CAD/CAM systems.
-It was excellent choice for prosthodontists and general dentists interested to improve their knowledge in this technology.
+The content of the course was also sufficient for all of us with little knowledge in CAD/CAM systems.
+It is an excellent choice for prosthodontists and general dentists interested to improve their knowledge in this technology.
 The first part of it (theoretical part) of the course was enough to cover the scientific basics of the CAD/CAM system.
 The theoretical part successfully addressed several topics.
 For example: the history of CAD/CAM system, indications of using it, limitations, preparation concepts, types of materials, criteria of materials selection, protocols of adhesion to tooth structure, cementation procedures, many clinical cases, and some clinical tips to ensure the accuracy of work and proper scientific ways to deal with different clinical emergency scenarios.

 Anas Aaqel Salim, Salim Al-Ani